Use the drop down buttons below to find out about the different ways you can get involved and give your views.

 The Panel meets every six weeks and members are drawn from across Wakefield district to represent wide range of views.
 Their role is to inform commissioning decisions and identify possible improvements.

 The Panel has been crucial in the contributions and development of the governance arrangements for our local Health and Care Partnership.
+It has also formed the basis of our submission to the Good Governance Institute’s assessment of our involvement.
+You can find their report, which includes a section specific to Wakefield District, on the West Yorkshire Health and Care Partnership website.

 Patient Participation Groups (PPG)